Finding a z-Score Given an Area In Exercises 23–30, find the indi... | Channels for Pearson+

 Area Under the Curve

-In statistics, the area under the curve (AUC) of a probability distribution represents the likelihood of a random variable falling within a particular range.
-For the standard normal distribution, this area can be used to find probabilities associated with z-scores.
-In the context of the question, finding the z-score for which a specific area (12% in this case) lies between the mean and that z-score involves understanding how to interpret and calculate areas under the normal curve.
+In the context of the normal distribution, the area under the curve represents the probability of a random variable falling within a particular range.
+For a given z-score, the area to the left indicates the proportion of the distribution that is less than that z-score.
+This concept is vital for finding z-scores corresponding to specific probabilities, such as the 78.5% area mentioned in the question.

 Recommended video: